 Packet Tracer supplements physical equipment in the classroom by allowing students to create a network with an almost unlimited number of devices, encouraging practice, discovery, and troubleshooting.
 The simulation-based learning environment helps students develop 21st century skills such as decision making, creative and critical thinking, and problem solving.
 Packet Tracer complements the Networking Academy curricula, allowing instructors to easily teach and demonstrate complex technical concepts and networking systems design.

-2.2.2 ONLINE LABORATORY SYSTEMS.
+2.2.2 ONLINE LABORATORY SYSTEMS

 Online Labs is based on the idea that lab experiments can be taught using the Internet, more efficiently.
 The labs can also be made available to students with no access to physical labs or where equipment is not available owing to being scarce or costly.
 This helps them compete with students in better equipped schools and bridges the digital divide and geographical distances.
 The experiments can be accessed anytime and anywhere, overcoming the constraints on time felt when having access to the physical lab for only a short period of time.